-'UBS' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'UBS' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 UBS is one of the major Swiss and international banking giants.
 The group is a global firm that has its headquarters in both Zurich and Basel.
 The bank offers a variety of financial services to corporate, private, and institutional customers.
 The bank recently celebrated its 150 year anniversary in 2012.